 Is weightlifting better than cardio when it comes to losing weight?
 That’s a complicated question to answer so stick with us.

 Before we continue, have we told you that our team trialed and tested Instant Knockout fat burner supplement as a part of our fitness regime?
-Have a read as the result might surprise you!
+Have a read our review as the result might surprise you!

 What about HIIT, does it burn more calories?

 High-intensity interval training, HIIT for short, is a relatively new way to train.
 It became popular during the early 2010s and for a good reason.